ViSensEHU/nvidia_isaac-sim_ros2_docker/README.md

            -v ~/docker/isaac-sim/documents:/root/Documents:rw \
            nis_ros2:4.5.0-Humble
 ```
+The volume ```-v ~/docker/isaac-sim/documents:/root/Documents:rw``` is intended to be the working directory for NIS files.

 REMEMBER: if you want to share a folder between the host and the container, mount it adding the next flag to the previous command:
 ```bash